iocage/iocage/doc/source/basic-use.rst

 Listing Jails
 -------------

-To list all jails:
+To list all jails, use :command:`iocage list`

-:samp:`# iocage list`

-To see all downloaded RELEASEs:
+To see all downloaded RELEASEs, use :command:`iocage list -r`

-:samp:`# iocage list -r`

-View available templates with:
+View available templates with :command:`iocage list -t`

-:samp:`# iocage list -t`

 .. index:: Jail start stop restart
 .. _Start Stop Restart Jail: